The Dirt On Soil

 The scientific definition of soil, according to the Soil Society of America, is

-An excellent example of the difference between the two is that you wash off dirt while using soil.
-For example...
+An excellent example of the difference between the two is that you wash off dirt versus using soil.
+For example:

 The Modern Dog

-The ancestral canine was originally surrounded by microbe-rich soil.
-From birth to death, the microbes were virtually on every inch of them.
-As a result, their food, fur, water, and more, there was nothing "clean" or "sanitized" for them.
-Now, this isn't to say you shouldn't properly clean your space after raw feeding or feed decayed meat, but we can take what's beneficial from the ancestral way of living (aka soil) and apply it to our dog's health today.
+The ancestral canine was initially surrounded by microbe-rich soil.
+From birth to death, the microbes were virtually on every inch.
+As a result, food, fur, water, and more, were never clean or sanitized.
+Now, this isn't to say never properly clean your space after raw feeding or feed decayed meat.
+But you can take what's beneficial from the ancestral way of living (aka soil) and apply it to our dog's health today.

-Nowadays, many dogs don't get to be covered in the dirt until they're adults as now litters are born inside and, more often than not, exposed to harmful and harsh chemicals.
+Nowadays, many dogs don't get to be covered in the dirt until they're adults, as now litters are born inside and exposed to harmful and harsh chemicals more often than not.
 This means that they are never exposed to their ancestral microbes.

-We know that dogs are healthiest when they consume their ancestral diet, but they are even healthier when they consume their ancestral microbes!
+Dogs are healthiest when they consume their ancestral diet but can be even healthier when consuming their ancestral microbes.

-Tip: If your dog is exposed to lots of high-quality soil from rolling in the woods, going on lots of hikes, or even living on a farm, you probably don't have to sprinkle some soil in their food since they are already organically receiving soil from their surroundings!
-If they're getting it all over their face, they're going to be consuming some of it either way.
+If your dog is exposed to lots of high-quality soil from rolling in the woods, going on lots of hikes, or even living on a farm, most like they won't need any additions as they are already organically receiving soil from their surroundings.
+If they're getting it all over their face, they'll be consuming some of it either way.